ianrelecker/dioxideai/README.md

 - Customisable model host (defaults to `http://localhost:11434`).
 Flip the llama.cpp/ChatGPT-compatible toggle in Settings when targeting OpenAI-style endpoints.
 - Dark terminal theme (black + neon green) that tracks your system appearance or can be forced from Settings.
 - Integrated analytics (opt-in, anonymised) powered by Amplitude.
-- Secure support modal with direct QR code and BTC address – free to use, donations welcome.
+- Support the project via [Buy Me a Coffee](https://buymeacoffee.com/dioxideai) – free to use, donations welcome.
 - Local-first storage; chats and preferences live under `app.getPath('userData')`.

 ## Requirements